sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/index.md

 ## Overview

+During the build process (`kustomize build` or `kubectl kustomize`), Kustomize will first build the **resources** from the base layer of the application.
+If generators are used, it will then create ConfigMaps and Secrets.
+Next, Kustomize will apply patches specified by the components to selectively overwrite resources in the base layer.
+Finally, it will perform validation to create a customized deployment.

 _Components are evaluated after the resources of the parent kustomization (overlay or component) have been accumulated, and on top of them. ([source](https://sourcegraph.com/github.com/kubernetes/enhancements@master/-/blob/keps/sig-cli/1802-kustomize-components/README.md#proposal))_

 ### Deployment repository